 Add the Center Brace

-The center brace will be the 33-inch length of one-by-two.
+The center brace will be the 33-inch length of the 1x2 board.
 You can place this at any number of different places between the two long sections, as long as it is generally in the middle.

 You may wish to place it directly at the center (at 31 inches).
 Or you may want to place it a bit off-center for a different, asymmetrical look (between 26 and 30 inches).
 Secure the brace with the two flat 2 1/2-inch T-braces and the provided screws.